 - A window will pop up and show the progress during the import and will notify you once the import has completed,.

 The Update EA function will only update EA requirements where the requirements were originally created by importing from EA and updates/changes have been made in ET.
 New Requirements created in ET will not be created in EA.
 In addition, deleted requirements in ET will not delete requirements in EA.

 Proceed with caution.
 The procedure cannot be undone.
 This feature will overwrite all changes in EA even those that have been made after the changes in ET.
 This feature can be disabled on the Enterprise Architect Configuration Screen.
 Application Administration permissions are required to add or edit EA configurations.

 Disabling the Import and Update Features

-Enterprise Tester provides the ability to create and update Requirements and Test Cases by importing Elements from EA and to update requirements in EA with the information stored in Enterprise Tester.
+Enterprise Tester provides the ability to created and update requirements and test cases by importing Elements from EA and to update requirements in EA with the information stored in Enterprise Tester.

 Enterprise Tester also provides the ability to disable these features.
 This feature can be useful if you would like to enable the features for an import or update and then disable them after the process is complete.
 As the Update feature will update all values in EA regardless of which system holds the latest change, this feature can give you some control over updates.
 When disabled the functions are no longer available on the project link screen.